WHEAT:NEWS AUGUST 2020 Volume 11, Number 8

 Are you a ScreenBuilder or ConsoleBuilder power user?
 Register and log onto our Scripters Forum.
 This is a new meeting place for anyone interested in developing new screens and workflows for our WheatNet-IP audio network.
 Share scripts, screen shots and ideas with others also developing virtual news desks, control panels, and signal monitors.
 You’ll find documents, starter scripts and a whole knowledge base available to you for making customized screens like those pictured.

-MAKING SENSE OF THE VIRTUAL STUDIO COVERMaking Sense of the Virtual Studio
+Making Sense of the Virtual Studio

 SMART STRATEGIES AND VIRTUAL TOOLS FOR ADAPTING TO CHANGE